 When it was presentation time, our team managed to effectively convince a hesitant audience (a group of professors) that Nintendo’s far-fetched (at the time) product strategy could and would be successful.
 Researching and presenting about something I was passionate played a large role in making a difficult presentation convincing and natural.

-For another example, take a look at these slides from one of my lectures as a graduate teaching student.
+For another example, take a look at these slides from one of my lectures as a graduate teaching assistant.

 Please keep in mind that I made them back in 2004, so although it’s not the most beautiful presentation (my current presentations are a lot less wordy), it should illustrate my point.
 It’s not every day that one combines Final Fantasy with corporate strategy, but doing so led to engaged, and motivated students.